 A few months ago I published a blog post about Cloud Native Special Interest Group (SIG) and ongoing projects related to Cloud Native Jenkins.
 Next week we will be presenting at DevOps World | Jenkins World together with Carlos Sanchez and Jesse Glick, so I would like to provide a heads up for our talk: “A Cloud Native Jenkins”.

-In our talk, we will focus on the following topics: Pluggable Storage, our ephemeral Jenkins masters experiments, and tools which may be used to implement single-shot masters.
+In our talk, we will focus on the following topics: Pluggable Storage, our ephemeral Jenkins controllers experiments, and tools which may be used to implement single-shot controllers.

 Pluggable storage is one of the major areas we have been working on over the last few months.
 There are a number of parallel stories which are summarized on this page.
 There has been significant progress in the areas of artifact storage, build logging and configuration storage.
 A number of Jenkins Enhancement Proposals were submitted and accepted, and there are plugin releases and prototypes for these stories.